Chemotherapy for Metastatic Breast Cancer

 Chemotherapy drugs commonly used to treat metastatic breast cancer

-This table lists the most common chemotherapy drugs (used alone or in combination) to treat metastatic breast cancer.
+The table below lists the most common chemotherapy drugs (used alone or in combination) to treat metastatic breast cancer.
 This list isn’t exhaustive and doesn’t include drugs rarely used or no longer in use.

 Chemotherapy drugs for metastatic breast cancer